Zefinder/CPU_Project/README.md

 If you think that we are missing of ALU operations, I totally agree!
 We could at least these few ones `ASL`, `ASR`, `LSL`, `LSR`, `ROR`, `ROL`

+There will be a STR and LDR with shift but this is WIP, I still need to process how I'll do that...

 ### Addressing modes

 As this CPU is a really well made CPU (isn't it :D), an operation can have multiple *addressing modes*.
 What is an addressing mode?
 It is a different opcode that indicates the CPU that the operation is the same but that the operands don't mean the same thing...
 This is unclear?
 Let's make an example!